smarie/python-parsyfiles/README.md

         :param df:
         """
         if isinstance(df, DataFrame) and isinstance(df.index, DatetimeIndex):
+    if df.index.tz is None:
-            self._df = df
+        df.index = df.index.tz_localize(tz='UTC')# use the UTC hypothesis in absence of other hints self._df = df
 else:
     raise ValueError('Error creating TimeSeries from DataFrame: provided DataFrame does not have a ' 'valid DatetimeIndex')

     def __getattr__(self, item):
         # Redirects anything that is not implemented here to the base dataframe.